emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site looks good + works well on mobile. ✔️
 1. Site does have a custom player (third player). ✔️
 1. Has built in watch parties, streams are synced, controllable by both watchers. ✔️

 ***
+## VidBox
+### Score: 18/20
+1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
+1. Auto-switches through all its (non-embed, first player) sources if they fail. ✔️
+1. Site does have episode auto-next across all servers. ✔️
+1. Sites UI is good, looks very nice and feels modern. ✔️
+1. Site has watch lists and history, and you can login to sync them across devices. ✔️
+1. Site has good sorting options, franchise collections, and a AI recommendation bot. ✔️
+1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
+1. Site looks good + works well on mobile. ✔️
+1. Site does have a custom player (first player). ✔️
+1. Site does not have watch parties. ❌

+***
 ## Willow